tty2/nswc/README.md

 ## Playground

-In order to play the library you can use `./cmd/notifier` and `./cmd/listener`.
+In order to play with the library you can use `./cmd/notifier` and `./cmd/listener`.

 Check  [notifier readme](./cmd/notifier/README.md)
 and  [listener readme](./cmd/listener/README.md) for more information.